MythiCode/flutter_camera_kit/README.md

 # Installation

-## Firebase
-For barcode reading, You should install firebase in your project. accordig to steps 1, 2, and 3 from [Firebase's Flutter instructions](https://firebase.google.com/docs/flutter/setup).
-You don't need to add any code in your project after installation.

 ## iOS
 Add `io.flutter.embedded_views_preview` in info.plist with value `YES`.
 Add `Privacy - Camera Usage Description` in info.plist.

 # Usage
-##Sample Usage

 For use plugin, You shoude an instance of `CameraKitController` then initial `CameraKitView` passing `CameraKitController` instance to it.
 ```
    cameraKitController = CameraKitController();